A-Z of health

 You can search for full details of a range of treatments or conditions simply by selecting a letter.

-Bedwetting can be worrying and frustrating, but it's common for children to accidentally wet the bed during the night.
+Bedwetting (nocturnal enuresis) can be worrying and frustrating, but it's common for children to accidentally wet the bed during the night.
 The problem usually resolves in time.

 Bedwetting is common in young children but it gets less common as a child gets older.